 God is clearly enjoining man to be a responsible master over all creation.
 In the beginning, this responsible mastery came easily.
 After sin, it would prove difficult if not impossible to achieve.

 God causes Adam to fall into a deep sleep "and while he was asleep, he took out one of his ribs and closed up its place with flesh.
 The LORD God then built up into a woman the rib that he had taken from the man."
 God then presents the woman to man who exclaims; "This one, at last, is bone of my bones and flesh of my flesh; This one shall be called 'woman,' for out of 'her man' this one has been taken."
 In that moment, original solitude gives way to the joy of original unity.

 To love is the essential activity of the human person.
-We were created to love others and receive love from others.
-Because our bodies make visible what is invisible in the world, it is through our bodies that we are called to love others.
-This is evident in the conjugal union most obviously.
-But we are also called to love and to serve others in numerous ways using our bodies.
-We cannot serve others unless we have a body to serve them.
+We were created to love others and to receive love from others.
+Because our bodies make visible what is invisible in the world, it is through our bodies that we are called to be selfless and self-donative.
+This is evident most obviously in the conjugal union.
+Moreover, we are called to love and to serve others in numerous ways using our bodies.
+We cannot serve others unless we have a physical self to serve with.
 Man can only discover himself through a sincere gift of himself.
 This is at the heart of Christ’s teaching.
-It is also the heart of the theology of the body.
+It is also the heart of the Theology of the Body.

-Before sin, Adam and Eve had a clear perception of this truth.
+Before sin, Adam and Eve clearly perceived this truth.
 After sin, it became cluttered and obscure.
-For the children of Adam and Eve it remains clouded and obscure.
-We struggle daily through sin to love and serve others.
-In the beginning love was undiluted.
-Love was spontaneous.
+For the children of Adam and Eve it remains so.
+We struggle daily to reject sin and selfishness in order to love and serve others more fully.
+In the beginning love was undiluted and spontaneous; an instantaneous impulse.
 Adam and Eve served each other without thinking.
 It was in their spiritual DNA to do this.